Kellen-Linse/PostgreSQL_Notes/1_Intro_and_SQL_Statements/index.md

 ![create table](../resources/create_table.jpg)

-- This call to create a table of cities will then look like this:
+- This CREATE TABLE will look like this once the call is executed:

 ![table](../resources/cities.JPG)